Donegaan/Sweng-Github-Graph/README.md

 The home page diplays some public data on a given user.
 (Github Api Assignment) The graph displays information on the Facebook organisation on github.

+I did not use a database, the api data gets sent directly to be displayed on the graph.